sirinath/Terracotta/dso/branches/oss-cleanup/terracotta-samples/example06-arc/README.txt

-BigMemory ARC Sample
+Terracotta Server ARC Sample
 ==========

 Overview:
 =========
-This example will demonstrate how to configure BigMemory with Automatic Resource Control (ARC)
+This example will demonstrate how to configure Terracotta Server with Automatic Resource Control (ARC)

 Requirements:
 ===============